 There are also several tanks from the modern era, like the Merkava from Israel.
 The exhibits include the very first tank ever built by the Germans, the A7V, which was built for combat during World War I.

 Along with the tanks on display are videos and other multimedia depicting the tanks in question and giving visitors new insight into how these tanks were built and operated.

 See Related: Traditional German Christmas Foods

 Covering over 3,500 square meters of space in Laatzen, the Aviation Museum Hannover-Laatzen is a museum dedicated to aviation history.

 The museum was partly the work of entrepreneur and aviation enthusiast Gunther Leonhardt.
 Gunther had built a private aviation collection mostly comprised of Ju-52 aircraft he had recovered from a Norwegian lake after the end of World War 2.

 In 1992, Gunther would somewhat move his collection over to the aviation museum, which at the time was located in the same building as the company he owned named Nelke.

 The exhibits at the museum include over 30 aircraft engines, 800 aircraft models, and 38 airplanes displayed both inside the building and outside it.
-Documents, carriages, and clothing worn by pilots, and other artifacts other than the aircraft can also be found at the museum.
+Documents, carriages, clothing worn by pilots, and other artifacts other than the aircraft can also be found at the museum.

-Several historical developments in aviation can be found at the museum, with the most prominent perhaps is the Jumo 004A, which one of the first jet engines is ever made.
+Several historical developments in aviation can be found at the museum, with the most prominent perhaps being the Jumo 004A, which one of the first jet engines is ever made.
 The exhibits at the museum are arranged chronologically.
 Visitors can walk through the history of aviation from its earliest days down to modern developments.